-From January 1, 2015 to July 31, 2015, Mr. Oldorff was party to a Service Agreement with our German Subsidiary which contemplated payment upon specified termination events.
-From August 1, 2015 to the date hereof, Mr. Oldorff is party to the Employment Agreement with the Company, which contemplates payment upon specified termination events.
+Mr. Oldorff.
+From January 1, 2015 to July 31, 2015, Mr. Oldorff was party to a Service Agreement with our German Subsidiary.
+From August 1, 2015 to the date hereof, Mr. Oldorff is party to the Oldorff Contract with the Company, which contemplates payment upon specified termination events.